TheWalruzz/muos-react-theme-toolkit/README.md

   schemes: [
     // your scheme configs go here
   ],
+  styles: {
+    // global styles and CSS variables go here.
+This property is optional.
+  },
   languages: ['en', 'pl'], // languages to generate images in
   fallbackLanguage: 'en', // default language for the theme }